aaron-mv-moore/database-exercises/README.md

-This repository is for completing exercises related to the SQL Module from Codeup Academy's Data Science course.
-If there are any questions or comments please le me know!
+# SQL Practice

+## Description
+This repository is for completing exercises with Structured Query Language (SQL), specifically using MySQL.
+Each file will contain SQL code from a variety of online sources.